Ribbon farm: Background

 It is likely that platting farms in ribbon lots arose independently in various parts of the world.
 However, the ribbon farms scattered through the United States probably derive from the European model.
 The origin of the ribbon farm in Europe is unclear, but the first recorded appearance of these types of farms was in Germany in the ninth to eleventh century.
 These early German long lots were cut through forests or marshes, rather than along rivers, allowing for clustering of houses along a central road.
 From Germany, the pattern spread, notably to western France, where forest, marsh, and river long lots were well-established by the time the French began colonizing the Americas.
-By the 1630s, the long-lot pattern had been imported to the New World and established along the St Lawrence Seaway as the French seigneurial system.
+By the 1630s, the long-lot pattern had been imported to the New World and established along the Saint Lawrence River as the French seigneurial system.
 From there, the ribbon farm plan situated along rivers was carried to other parts of the French colonies, and diffused into some parts of the Spanish colonies.